lokulin/toy-robot-ruby/README.md

 Toy Robot
 =========

-Toy Robot is a minimalistic toy robot implementation conforming to the specifications from the [problem description](PROBLEM.md).
+Toy Robot is a minimalistic toy robot ruby implementation conforming to the specifications from the [problem description](PROBLEM.md).

 Testing
 -------